m101yosef/m101yosef.github.io/content/notebook/oop/index.md

 <div><br></div>

 # 4. Abstraction
-Focusing on hidding the internal implementation details of a class and exposing only its essential functionality to the user.
+Focusing on hiding the internal implementation details of a class and exposing only its essential functionality to the user.

 ```python
 class DataReader: